bytewright/boardgame-meeting-organizer/README.md

 - Persistence: Jakarta Persistence (JPA) / Spring Data / MapStruct
 - Architecture: Hexagonal / Onion-architecture / Ports & Adapters

-> Disclaimer: Of course AI was used in parts of this - Mostly the frontend vaadin code.
+> Disclaimer: Of course AI was used in parts of this.
+Especially the frontend vaadin code adapter was created with
+> help of AI but nothing generated unobserved or was commited unreviewed.

 # 🚀 Getting Started